kwhorne/erle/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read our contributing guidelines and submit pull requests to help improve Wirement.
+Please read our contributing guidelines and submit pull requests to help improve Erle.

 ## 📄 License